Current Journey

 Deceptively smooth despite its strength, featuring subtle spice and fruit tones with pale gold appearance and complex Belgian yeast character.

-New England IPA from Resolution Brewing
+New England IPA by Resolution Brewing

 New England IPA